RedBigz/TABGVR/SETUP.md

 ```

 ## Reporting Bugs
-If you encounter issues, feel free to create an [issue](https://github.com/RedBigz/TABGVR/issues).
+If you encounter any issues, feel free to create an [issue](https://github.com/RedBigz/TABGVR/issues).

 *Enjoy TABG VR! :3*